josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🇺🇸_dear_america.md

 **Quite a lot, actually.**

-So perhaps stop behaving as though asking for interoperability, repairability, reasonable prices, privacy, durable ownership and technology that does not consume absurd quantities of infrastructure constitutes ingratitude.
+So perhaps stop behaving as though asking for interoperability, repairability, reasonable prices, privacy, durable ownership, and technology that does not consume absurd quantities of infrastructure constitutes ingratitude.

 We are not asking for a divorce.